wuyiulin/AGC/README.md

 #### <img src="https://pic.sopili.net/pub/emoji/twitter/2/72x72/26a0.png" width=20 height=20> For my convenience, the program will automatically clear the /checkpoints and /log directories where model weights and loss records are stored in step 1-1.</br> Please refrain from storing any treasure there </br>(e.g. exceptionally well-trained model weights). <3

-#### If you wish to modify this behavior, please go to the train function in AutoEncoder.py.
+#### If you wish to modify this behavior, please go to edit the train function in AutoEncoder.py and Classifier.py.

 ## Contact
 Further information please contact me.